 The way the author uses loose parts and found objects to create the snowman in the story encourages children to think outside the box.

-Another great aspect of this sensory bin is that you can make the Instant Snow with your kids as a science experiment!
+Another great aspect of this winter activity is that you can make the Instant Snow with your kids as a science experiment!
 They just love making the pretend snow by adding water to the powder and watching it transform into “snow.”
+This sensory bin idea is far more engaging than just using cotton balls.

 Adding things like Handy Scoopers and scoops to your sensory bins is a great way to get in some fine motor practice!
 The bubble tongs are perfect for exercising the small muscles in the hands that will be used for writing, as well as to transfer materials.

 The Instant Snow doesn’t really take shape like real snow does, but the kids still enjoy scooping and pouring the snow.
-As they scoop and pour, they are exercising wrist muscles needed for developing muscles needed for writing.
+As they scoop and pour, they are developing fine motor skills such as exercising the muscles in the wrist needed for good writing skills.

 Try a snowman winter themed sensory bin in your classroom for a super fun, hands-on learning experience!